parsiya/parsiya.net/content/post/2017-11-11-winappdbg-2-function-hooking.markdown

 - **Function Hooking**: It's very easy in WinAppDbg and we will learn how to do it a couple of different ways.
     + We will hook pre-TLS encryption data for Internet Explorer and Firefox to hack the Gibson.

-Copy this directory https://github.com/parsiya/Parsia-Clone/tree/master/code/winappdbg somewhere and let's go.
+Copy this directory [https://github.com/parsiya/Parsia-Clone/tree/master/code/winappdbg][winappdbg-clone] to your VM and let's go.

 [winappdbg-clone]: https://github.com/parsiya/Parsia-Clone/tree/master/code/winappdbg "WinAppDbg code in Parsia-Clone"
 [winapputil-github]: https://github.com/parsiya/WinAppUtil "WinAppDbg repository on Github"